mozilla/Bugzilla-ETL/pyLibrary/debugs/README.md

     Log.note("Hello, World!")
 ```

 There is no need to create logger objects.
-The `Log` module will keep track of what, where and who of every call.
+The `Log` module will keep track of
+what, where and who of every call.

 **Use named parameters**

 Do not use Python's formatting operator "`%`" nor it's `format()` function.
-Using them will create a string at call time, which is a parsing nightmare for log analysis tools.
+Using them will create a string at call time, which is a parsing nightmare
+for log analysis tools.

 ```python
     Log.note("Hello, {{name}}!", name="World!")
 ```

-All logs are structured logs; the parameters will be included, unchanged, in the log structure.
-This library also expects all parameter values to be JSON-serializable so they can be stored/processed by downstream JSON tools.
+All logs are structured logs; the parameters will be included, unchanged, in
+the log structure.
+This library also expects all parameter values to be JSON-
+serializable so they can be stored/processed by downstream JSON tools.

 ```javascript
 	{//EXAMPLE STRUCTURED LOG
 		"template": "Hello, {{name}}!",